MonHardy/MonHardy/README.md

 ◤  Minas Gerais, Brazil</div><p>
 <div align="justify">Hi!
-You can call me Mon or Nick.
 I'm currently studying ADS and I'm a pixel artist in my spare time.
 I hope you like my work and follow me on Instagram too! <em>Book lover </em> -- this is a person who also loves drawing and dedicates a good part of her time to Pixel Art.
 <p><p>
 I've been reading a lot of programming books since I started this learning process and I intend to create some contents about some books I read during my evolution to help people who -- <em>like me</em> -- felt lost in the beginning.